daavidrgz/gtheme/README.md

 ./install.sh
 ```

-At the end, gtheme files should be placed in `~/.config/gtheme`, where you can see a `themes` folder where al color schemes are saved and a `desktop` folder where dotfiles live.
+At the end, gtheme files should be placed in `~/.config/gtheme`, where you can see a `themes` and a `desktop` folder
+where all color schemes are dotfiles are stored respectivelly.
+You may see also a `wallpapers` folder if you
+choose to download them.

-Moreover, your system's settings will be loaded from `~/.config/gtheme/user_settings.toml`, you can edit that file
+Moreover, your system's settings will be loaded from `~/.config/gtheme/user_settings.toml`.
+You can edit that file
 with `gtheme config edit` or run the setup again with `gtheme setup`.
 This file is very important in order to be hardware agnostic and enjoy a full **Plug and Play** experience.
 </details>